Skip to Main Content

 Morning:

-Early morning walk along the El Fuerte River, if desired.
-Check out of the hotel.
+We’ll check out of the hotel after breakfast.
 Mayo indigenous people inhabit the area.
-We will enter one of their communities little changed through time and get to know one of the local families.
-The Group Leader will point out their simple living arrangements: the sleeping quarters made of adobe and mesquite branches while the living areas are outdoors consisting in a kitchen with a wood cooking stove, a sink and dining table.
-Roll up your sleeves with your host to make tortillas, then learn their history and traditions expressed through songs and dances, especially the famed deer dance.
-We will drive to the shores of Topolobampo Bay for a traditional fish and seafood farewell meal.
+We will enter one of their communities – a little changed through time – and get to know a local family.
+The Group Leader will point out their simple living arrangements: the separate sleeping quarters made of adobe and mesquite branches, while the living areas are outdoors consisting of a kitchen with a wood cooking stove, a sink, and a dining table.
+We’ll roll up our sleeves with our host to make tortillas, then learn their history and traditions expressed through songs and dances, especially the famed Deer dance.
+We will then drive to the shores of Topolobampo Bay for lunch.

 Lunch: